moonlitusun/babel-plugin-react-css-modules/README.md

 ![Latest NPM Release](https://img.shields.io/npm/v/@dr.pogodin/babel-plugin-react-css-modules.svg)
 ![NPM Downloads](https://img.shields.io/npm/dm/@dr.pogodin/babel-plugin-react-css-modules.svg)

-This [Babel] plugin for [React] transforms `styleName` attribute of JSX components into `className` using compile-time [CSS Modules] resolution, allowing for a cleaner use of CSS Modules in React.
+[Babel] plugin for advanced [CSS modules] support in [React]:

+- It transforms `styleName` attribute of JSX components into `className` using compile-time CSS module resolution, allowing for a cleaner use of CSS modules in React.
+- For server-side rendering (SSR) scenarious it can replace named stylesheet imports by classname mapping objects, and remove anonymous stylesheet imports.

 ## Content